July 2008 Edition

 with laser-etched identifiers.

-now that they’re being built by robots," says Ed Sitarski, product
+being built by robots," says Ed Sitarski, product development

 laser-etched with identifiers indicating the date, time and shift